casact/chainladder-python/docs/modules/triangle.rst

     e.g. Valuation Month, Valuation Year, Valuation Quarter, etc.

 ``index`` and ``columns`` are accessed like a pandas Dataframe.
-You can think of the 4d structure as a 2D Dataframe where each cell (row, col) is its own 2D triangle.  see :ref:`Slicing<slicing>`
+You can think of the 4d structure as a pandas Dataframe where each cell (row, col) is its own triangle.  see :ref:`Slicing<slicing>`

 Inferring Dates when creating an instance
 -----------------------------------------